Do plasmoids induce fast magnetic reconnection in well-resolved current sheets in 2D MHD simulations?: Introduction

 The interest in the role of tearing instability for reconnection has been renewed more recently due to the increase in available computational power.
 The primary object of such studies was 2D reconnection, where higher numerical resolution is available.
 In this paper, we follow the trend, even though the physics of reconnection can be different in 2D and 3D.

-2D numerical simulations revealed the transition from the Sweet-Parker reconnection to a regime where tearing mode instability becomes significant.
+2D numerical simulations revealed the transition from the Sweet--Parker reconnection to a regime where tearing-mode instability becomes significant.
 In particular, it was observed that when the current sheet is sufficiently thin, the tearing instability develops.
 A new effect, absent in earlier theoretical models, was observed in the numerical simulations, namely, the formation of chains of magnetic islands within the 2D current sheet \citep{loureiro2007instability}.
 These islands, commonly referred to as plasmoids, were observed to interact, merge, and grow into so-called ``monster'' plasmoids \citep{Uzdensky_2010, Loureiro2012}, which are subsequently advected away by the 2D outflow.
-This 2D cascade of growing plasmoids was assumed to bring to life what earlier tearing mode theoretical studies could not accomplish, namely, the combination of tearing reconnection at the smallest resistive scales with the efficient outflow of matter from the reconnection region on the scale of the ``monster'' plasmoids.
+This 2D cascade of growing plasmoids was assumed to enable what earlier tearing-mode theoretical studies could not accomplish, namely, the combination of tearing reconnection at the smallest resistive scales with the efficient outflow of matter from the reconnection region on the scale of the ``monster'' plasmoids.
 The size of these structures determines the thickness of the outflow and may not depend on resistivity, potentially enabling $S$-independent reconnection.

-The subsequent studies with dedicated 2D MHD simulations \citep{bhattacharjee2009fast, huang2010scaling, Loureiro2012} reported that for high Lundquist numbers, of $S \gtrsim 10^4$, plasmoids can induce reconnection independent of Ohmic resistivity $\eta$, at a universal rate of $V_\text{rec} \sim 0.01 \, V_A$, which is the expected Sweet-Parker rate for the critical Lundquist number of $S_c = 10^4$.
+The subsequent studies with dedicated 2D MHD simulations \citep{bhattacharjee2009fast, huang2010scaling, Loureiro2012} reported that for high Lundquist numbers, $S \gtrsim 10^4$, plasmoids can induce reconnection independent of Ohmic resistivity $\eta$, at a universal rate of $V_\text{rec} \sim 0.01 \, V_A$, which is the expected Sweet--Parker rate for the critical Lundquist number of $S_c = 10^4$.

 Applying proper boundary conditions is nontrivial in reconnection simulations.
 To overcome this difficulty, \cite{bhattacharjee2009fast} adopted two coalescing magnetic flux tubes \citep{uzdensky2000two} for the reconnection setup.
 The authors reported that in their simulations, plasmoids are formed when Lundquist numbers reach a critical value of $S \gtrsim 3 \times 10^4 = S_c$.
 In \cite{huang2010scaling}, the authors repeated the 2D simulations with higher resolution and different noise amplitudes ($\epsilon$), and observed that the critical Lundquist number can reach up to $S_c=10^5$ for $\epsilon = 10^{-5}$.
 Expanding this analysis, \cite{Huang_2017} calculated the critical Lundquist number as a function of the initial noise, and found that $S_c = 10^6$ for $\epsilon = 10^{-30}$ (see their Fig. 10).